In Vitro Fertilization (IVF) Skip to Content

 Pre-IVF Evaluation

-• Step 1- Controlled Ovarian Hyperstimulation You’ll begin your IVF journey by starting fertility drugs to stimulate the ovaries to produce multiple eggs.
+• Step 1- Controlled Ovarian Hyperstimulation You’ll begin your IVF journey by starting fertility drugs (gonadotropins) to stimulate the ovaries to produce multiple eggs.
 The stimulatory drugs are usually given for 7-10 days.
 During this time, you will return to the office every few days for blood tests and ultrasounds to monitor the response of the ovaries.
 When these tests indicate the eggs are mature, you’ll be given an injection of hCG (Ovidrel) to induce final maturation of the eggs.

 • Step 3- Fertilization of the eggs and embryo culture We will need a sperm sample from your spouse shortly after the egg retrieval.
 The sperm and eggs are then mixed together in our laboratory and incubated overnight.
 The next morning, we will evaluate the eggs for signs of fertilization.
 On average, approximately 60-70% of the eggs will fertilize normally.
 The fertilized eggs are then placed in new culture media and placed back in the incubator where they will remain until the day of embryo transfer.

-• Step 4- Embryo Transfer Embryos are transferred either on the 3rd or the 5th day after the egg retrieval.
+• Step 4- Embryo Transfer Embryos are transferred either on the 3rd (cleavage stage) or the 5th day (blastocyst stage) after the egg retrieval.
 Embryo transfer is usually a painless procedure and does not require any sedation.
 The embryos are loaded in a small catheter, which is placed through the cervix and into the uterine cavity.
 The number of embryos that are transferred depends on several factors including the embryo quality and the age of the woman.
 Your IVF physician will discuss this with you and together you will make an informed decision as to the number of embryos to transfer.
 In our program, we typically transfer 1-2 embryos.
 Any additional embryos may be frozen for later use.
 After you are discharged, we recommend bed rest for the next two days.

 • Step 5- Follow Up After two weeks, we will preform a pregnancy test to see if implantation has occurred.
 Hopefully, you will have a positive result and it will be time to start preparing for your little miracle.